 Both filters can work in transit mode, without the need to fill in the Campaign Parameters tab.
 That is, you can set a filter by the ‘param’ parameter with the value test2.

-Leave the Campaign Settings tab unchanged, and if your request contains param=test2, then the tracker will find this parameter and the filter will work.
-But it should be borne in mind that the value of the parameter itself, in this case, will not be written.
+Leave the Campaign Settings tab unchanged, and if your request contains param=test2, then the tracker will find this parameter, and the filter will work.
+However, it should be borne in mind that the value of the parameter itself, in this case, will not be written.

 This trick is especially useful when you want to filter traffic without writing down the label values or when you suddenly go beyond the limit of the used parameters but still need additional filtering.

 Each group includes a specific list of countries, which you can change at your discretion.
-Add, for example, the Czech Republic to the North America group, and you have moved the whole continent.
+Add, for example, the Czech Republic to the North American group, and you have moved the whole continent.

 The main profit here is to create your own Geo Profile (or edit the existing one) and in one click, block/accept a whole list of countries at once instead of manually selecting each country.